 CLINT BOWYER: DRIVER

 Clint Bowyer raced almost before he walked, competing in 50cc class motorcycle races by the age of five.
 He collected more than 200 wins and several championships and eventually graduated to four wheels, winning titles at tracks like Thunderhill, Lakeside and I-70 Speedways in and around Kansas.
-Some 30 years later, Bowyer competes in the premiere series in racing, the NASCAR Sprint Cup Series, for Michael Waltrip Racing driving the No. 15 5-hour ENERGY® Toyota.
+Some 30 years later, Bowyer competes in the premiere series in racing, the NASCAR Sprint Cup Series, for HScott Motorsports driving the No. 15 5-hour ENERGY® Chevrolet.

-Coming off of his third year with the organization, Bowyer and his team, led by crew chief Brian Pattie notched five top-five and 15 top-10 finishes during the 2014 season.
+Coming off of his third year with the organization, Bowyer and his team, notched five top-five and 15 top-10 finishes during the 2014 season.
 And while he may not have earned the Sprint Cup title this year, he did add several other important titles to his name.
 Bowyer married longtime girlfriend Lorra Podsiadlo and welcomed their first son, Cash Aaron Bowyer on Oct.
 1.

 He also became a champion team owner when Bowyer Dirt driver Don O’Neal won the 2014 Lucas Oil Late Model Series Championship.
 It was the first championship for O’Neal and the first for Bowyer as a team owner.

 Not bad for a 35-year-old from Emporia, Kan., who once worked in the paint and body shop at a car dealership in his hometown.
 It’s a Toyota dealership he now owns.
 When he’s not selling cars in his hometown, where he often returns to hunt, he is helping the community through the Emporia Community Foundation and the “79 Fund” which Bowyer started in 2007 as a way to help the children of Emporia.